Rasika65/GymMVC/Project Guide.md

 Overview
 ------------------------------------
-GymMVC is gym Management System that provides an easy to use interface for the users and a database for the admin to maintain the records of gym members.
-This Gym Management system will handle all the necessary and minute details easily and proper database security accordingly to the user.
-You can keep records on your members, their memberships, employees, products, payroll, receipts of members & all transactions that occur in Gym.
-It is a complete gym and recreation facility system program which looks after all of your members, memberships and activities.
+GymMVC is a Gym Management System that provides fitness businesses the functionality to manage memberships, payment, renewals and make your gym administration easy.
+The capabilities of gym management systems include storing member information in a database, managing financial records, products, payment receipts of members & all transactions that occur in Gym.
+It is a complete gym management solution which will enable you to streamline processes and save time that you can re-invest in other areas of your business!

 </br>